 In deciding whether to extend credit or enter into transactions with customers and counterparties, the Banks and Associations may rely on information furnished to them by or on behalf of customers and counterparties, including financial statements and other financial information.
-The Banks and Associations also may rely on representations of customers and counterparties as to the accuracy and completeness of that information and, with respect to financial statements, on reports of independent registered public accounting firms.
-If the financial or other information provided to them is incorrect, the Banks and Associations could suffer credit losses or other consequences.
+The Banks and Associations also may rely on representations of customers and counterparties as to the accuracy and completeness of that information.
+If the financial or other information provided to them is incorrect, the Banks and Associations could suffer credit losses or other consequences